technopriest-crypto/exercise-token/README.md

   make sure the **CLNODE_ADDRESS** env var is correctly set to your node.

-- Now, on the Chainlink node create a bridge and a job:
+- Now, on the Chainlink node create a bridge and a job by logging onto [localhost:6688](http://localhost:6688/):

     - Create Bridge on the node